vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/_index.md

 title = ".Net Cookbook"
 weight = 1
 layout = "top"
+description = "Useful tips for getting started with .NET"
 +++

 Here are some useful tips for getting started with .NET on Pivotal Cloud Foundry.
 Search with words like "steeltoe", "dotnet", "kerberos", or "buildpack" to find helpful .NET things.